 Library of Michigan

-The Institute for Museum and Library Services, an independent federal agency, provides funds to State Library Administrative Agencies to improve and support library, museum and information services.
+The Institute for Museum and Library Services, an independent federal agency, provides funds under this legislation to State Library Administrative Agencies to improve and support library, museum and information services.
 The legislation outlines the following broad priorities, excerpted below:

-The Library of Michigan provides a range of services and programs to public, academic and school libraries and librarians as well as Michigan residents.
-The Collaborative Library Services program is open as well as our new Improving Access to Information grant program.
-Applications are due May 31st at 5:00 PM.
-See the respective grant section below for more information.
+The Library of Michigan provides a range of services and programs to public, academic and school libraries and librarians as well as Michigan residents through LSTA and other federal funding.

 Find previous annual reports, fact sheets and Five-Year Plans for Library Services & Technology Act funds here.